awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 Build a :aws-java-class:`ListObjectsRequest <services/s3/model/ListObjectsRequest>`
 and supply a bucket name.
-Then invoke the |s3client|'s :methodname:`listObjects` method.
+Then invoke the |s3client|'s :methodname:`listObjects` method and pass the :aws-java-class:`ListObjectsRequest <services/s3/model/ListObjectsRequest>` object.
 This method returns a :aws-java-class:`ListObjectsResponse <services/s3/model/ListObjectsResponse>` that contains all of the objects in the bucket.
 You can invoke this object's *contents* method to get a list of objects.
 You can iterate through this list to display the objects, as shown in the following code example.